Jump To Section

 What Is a Sweet Potato?

 A sweet potato (Ipomoea batatas) is a root vegetable belonging to the morning glory family and native to tropical regions of the Americas.
-It’s smooth outer skin ranges in color from dusty orange-brown to vibrant red to light yellow-beige, while the insides range from an immediately recognizable orange flesh to purple and even pale white.
+It’s smooth, outer skin ranges in color from dusty orange-brown, to vibrant red, to light yellow-beige, while the insides range from an immediately recognizable orange flesh to purple and even pale white.
 Sweet potatoes are the official vegetable of North Carolina.

-Are There Different Types of Sweet Potatoes?
+4 Different Types of Sweet Potato

 There are over 400 varieties of sweet potato around the world, including: